diceone/vagrant-docker-oracle12c/README.md

 ## Install Container OS

-Pull the Oracle Linux 6.5 Docker image from the repository.
-This was created via https://github.com/yasushiyy/docker-oraclelinux6
+Pull the Oracle Linux 6.5 Docker image from the Docker Hub repository.

 Image was created in the following way:
 * use official centos:centos6 image